juho05/log/README.md

 # log

-A simple logging library for written in Go.
+A simple logging library written in Go.

 ## License